-The Journal of the Australian Early Medieval Association (JAEMA) is a double-blind peer reviewed journal published annually (ISSN 1449-9320) distributed to members and institutional subscribers.
+The Journal of the Australian Early Medieval Association is a double-blind peer reviewed journal published annually by the Australian Early Medieval Association and distributed to members and institutional subscribers.

 Annual submission deadlines: for issue 1 - by 1 May | for issue 2 - by 1 September

 The Journal is managed by its Editorial Advisory Board on behalf of the Association, with the Editor elected annually by members of the Association.
 Members of the Board are appointed for a fixed term by the Editor and approved by the Committee of the Association.
 The members of the Editorial Advisory Board are internationally recognised specialists across the spectrum of disciplines and subject areas of the early medieval world.
 The editorial team of the Journal consists of the Editor, the Associate Editors, the Reviews Editor, and the Publisher.
 The journal does not conduct advertising or direct marketing.

 JAEMA contains scholarly articles, book reviews, and short notices relating to all aspects of the early medieval period in Europe and other parts of the world from late antiquity and the end of the Roman empire to about the end of the eleventh century.
 The Journal aims to give a forum to emerging and established scholars from Australia and elsewhere to publish original research that engages with primary and secondary sources with a clear methodology that advances knowledge and stimulates discussion among members of the association and all interested in the early medieval world.
 In particular, given that the early medieval in Europe is a time of transition between the ancient and medieval worlds, the Journal aims to appeal and be relevant to readers who are specialists, students, and the educated public interested in the historical, political, social, literary, cultural, religious, ethnic, geographic, and interpretive crossovers between those worlds explored using traditional or innovative frameworks of analysis and argumentation.